-To create an HTTPS connection between ArcGIS Web Adaptor and the portal, the web server requires a server certificate.
+To create an HTTPS connection between ArcGIS Web Adaptor and the organization, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
-It also contains the encryption technique to use when establishing a secure channel between the web server and the portal.
+It also contains the encryption technique to use when establishing a secure channel between the web server and the organization.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates—CA-signed, domain, and self-signed—which are explained below.

 Certificates signed by an independent certificate authority (CA) assure clients that the identity of the website has been verified.
 A certificate authority is usually a trusted third party that can attest to the authenticity of a website.
 If a website is trustworthy, the certificate authority adds its own digital signature to that website's self-signed certificate.
 This assures web clients that the website's identity has been verified.

-If the portal is located behind your firewall and you are unable to use a CA-signed certificate, use a domain certificate.
+If the organization is located behind your firewall and you are unable to use a CA-signed certificate, use a domain certificate.
 A domain certificate is an internal certificate signed by your organization's certificate authority.
 Using a domain certificate helps you reduce the cost of issuing certificates and eases certificate deployment, because certificates can be generated within your organization for trusted internal use.

 Users within your domain will not experience any of the unexpected behavior or warning messages normally associated with a self-signed certificate, because the website has been verified by the domain certificate.
-However, domain certificates are not validated by an external certificate authority, which means users visiting your site from outside your domain will not be able verify that your certificate really represents the party it claims to represent.
-External users will see browser warnings about the site being untrusted, which may lead them to think they are actually communicating with a malicious party and be turned away from your site.
+However, domain certificates are not validated by an external certificate authority, which means users visiting your site from outside your domain will not be able to verify that your certificate represents the party it claims to represent.
+External users will see browser warnings about the site being untrusted, which may lead them to think they are communicating with a malicious party and be turned away from your site.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
-If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate really represents the party it claims to represent.
-You could actually be communicating with a malicious party, putting your information at risk.
+If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate represents the party it claims to represent.
+You could be communicating with a malicious party, putting your information at risk.

 - You cannot open a federated service in a map viewer, add